thestackcollective/curriculum-site/module2/lessons/js_fundamentals.md

 <section class="dropdown">
 ### `var` vs `let` vs `const`?

 `var`, `let`, and `const` are all keywords for declaring variables.
 Modern JavaScript uses ES6's `let` and `const` but the ES5's `var` is alive and well and used in production code to this day.
-Throughout Turing, you'll see and work with all 3.
+Throughout TheStackCollective, you'll see and work with all 3.

 We're not covering it today but eventually, you'll want [do your research on their differences.](https://codeburst.io/difference-between-var-let-and-const-in-javascript-fbce2fba7b4).
 They each behave a little differently in terms of scope and reassignment, so it's important to understand the differences.
 If you don't, you might run into some errors.